Chart Color Schemes

 Gunnedah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Gunnedah's dwelling structures, as per the latest Census, consisted of 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 89.5% houses and 10.4% other dwellings.
-Home ownership in Gunnedah stood at 32.6%, with mortgaged dwellings at 34.2% and rented ones at 33.1%.
-The median monthly mortgage repayment was $1,500, aligning with Non-Metro NSW's average, while the median weekly rent was $300, matching Non-Metro NSW's figure.
-Nationally, Gunnedah's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Gunnedah's dwelling structure, as per the latest Census, comprised 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW had 89.5% houses and 10.4% other dwellings.
+Home ownership in Gunnedah was 32.6%, with mortgaged dwellings at 34.2% and rented ones at 33.1%.
+The median monthly mortgage repayment was $1,500, matching Non-Metro NSW's average.
+Median weekly rent in Gunnedah was $300, the same as Non-Metro NSW's figure.
+Nationally, Gunnedah's mortgage repayments were lower at $1,500 compared to Australia's average of $1,863.
+Rents in Gunnedah were substantially below the national figure of $375.

 Frequently Asked Questions - Housing